 Author’s Institutional Affiliation.
 The affiliation identifies the location where the author or authors were when the research was conducted.
 Name of institution(s) where the research was conducted must be accompanied with full address including institution/department, city, zip code, country, and e-mail.

 Abstract.
-Abstract must be written in English and Indonesia, in single paragraph and no more than 250 words.
-Keywords should be written in no more than 5 (five) words or phrases.
+Abstract must contain background, purpose, methods, findings, conclusions, research implications.
+The abstract should be written in English, in one paragraph and no more than 250 words.
+Keywords should be written in no more than 5-7 words and sorted alphabetically.

 4. Methods.
-Methods consist these aspects and should provide clearly: research design, location, and time; sampling technique; data procedures; measurement and variables; and data analysis.
-The writing can be made in 5 sub-chapters as:
+Methods consist of the following aspects and should clearly explain: research design, sampling, measurement, data collection, and data analysis.
+It can be written in 5 sub-chapters as follows:

-• Measurement: Contains an explanation of the instruments used regarding the references. operational definition of each variable, how many items are used, the scale used, and Cronbach alphas.
+4.3 Measurement: Contains an explanation of the instruments used regarding the reference.
+The author explains the variables, indicators referring to the source, the scale used, the operational definition of each variable (in the table), and Cronbach alpha.

-5. Findings.
-Findings, describe the results of the research by using tables, graphs, or figures.
-It has to be attention to the author to explain the data not only just read them.
-The findings present the empirical results of the research conducted.
-Finding is strongly recommended written in different sections for each variable or results.
-Figures should be high quality (1200 dpi for line art, 600 dpi for grayscale and 300 dpi for colour, at the correct size).
-Figures should be supplied in one of our preferred file formats: EPS, PS, JPEG, TIFF, or Microsoft Word (DOC or DOCX) files are acceptable for figures that have been drawn in Word.
+• Images should be of high quality (1200 dpi for line art, 600 dpi for grayscale and 300 dpi for color, at the correct size).
+Images must be provided in one of our preferred file formats: EPS, PS, JPEG, TIFF, or Microsoft Word (DOC or DOCX) files are acceptable for images that have been drawn in Word.

 Example :